kimblim/pagespeedThis/README.md

 ```

 ## Install
 For now it's a bit tedious — create a HTML-page containing a link with the code mentioned above in the href.
-Or visit a temporary page I've set up: [Temporary page](http://github.kimblim.dk/pagespeedThis).

 ## Usage